DEPARTMENT OF COMMUNICATION

 Honors Thesis Credit: Students admitted to the program will earn five units of honors thesis credit for a total of three quarters.
 Students are expected to make steady progress on their honors thesis throughout the year.
 An ‘N’ grade must be entered in Axess by the thesis advisor at the end of each of the first two quarters, indicating that this is continuing work and that the final grade (posted in spring) will be a letter grade.
 The honors work may be used to fulfill Communication elective credit.
 Honors in Communication cannot be awarded retroactively.
 A student failing to fulfill all honors requirements may still receive independent study credit for work completed which can be applied toward fulfilling major elective requirements.
 Failure to submit a satisfactory draft of the thesis during fall quarter will result in the student being dropped from the program.

-Submitting Your Honors Thesis: A final copy of the paper must be submitted to the thesis advisor for review and grading, (and a second copy to the department), by the end of the eighth week of spring quarter of the student’s senior year.
+Submitting Your Honors Thesis: A final copy of the paper must be submitted to the thesis advisor for review and grading and an electronic copy uploaded to the Stanford Digital Repository by the end of the eighth week of Spring Quarter of the student’s senior year.
 The department copy becomes part of a permanent record held by the department.

 Graduation with Honors: The designation graduation with honors is awarded by the Department of Communication to those graduating seniors who, in addition to having completed all requirements for the communication major, also achieve the following: